MailMan108/bgl/README.md

 # BGL

-BGL is a lofi beat generator
+BGL is a lofi beat generator hence the name (Beat Generator Lofi)

+The current version of this project can be found at https://braventstein-bgl-v1.netlify.app/

-this project is by Bravenstein and planned completion is June of 2021
+This project is planned to be fully finished in june of 2021

-the current beta is available at http://bravenstein-bgl.netlify.app/
+after this project bravenstein (the creator) is planning on making a different generator for a different genre of music